yanivyacoby/harvard-cs290/index.md

 **Grading:** The course is letter-graded based on your attendance, pre-class work, and participation.
 When there is pre-class work, this will be graded based on completion.
 We will be expecting attendance each week, and more than 1-2 absences, unless excused, may affect your final grade in the course.

-**Office Hours:** see [calendar](https://calendar.google.com/calendar/u/0?cid=MXZwN2lmaHY1OG5pZnVuOTBicnJicGRoc2dAZ3JvdXAuY2FsZW5kYXIuZ29vZ2xlLmNvbQ){:target="_blank"}{:rel="noopener noreferrer"} for exceptions.
+**Office Hours:** TBD (we'll send out a poll).
+We'll use this [calendar](https://calendar.google.com/calendar/u/0?cid=MXZwN2lmaHY1OG5pZnVuOTBicnJicGRoc2dAZ3JvdXAuY2FsZW5kYXIuZ29vZ2xlLmNvbQ){:target="_blank"}{:rel="noopener noreferrer"} for exceptions.
-* Yaniv: 1-2pm on Fridays @ SEC 1.404
-* Eura: 2-3pm on Thursdays @ SEC 2.330
-* John: 4-5pm on Mondays @ SEC 1.101
-* Madhu: 11am-12pm, every other Friday @ SEC 3.434

-In addition to these regularly held office hours, additional office hours with any member of the course staff can be made by appointment.
+In addition to the regularly held office hours, additional office hours with any member of the course staff can be made by appointment.

 <iframe src="https://calendar.google.com/calendar/embed?height=300&wkst=1&bgcolor=%23ffffff&ctz=America%2FNew_York&showCalendars=1&showTabs=1&showTitle=1&mode=AGENDA&src=MXZwN2lmaHY1OG5pZnVuOTBicnJicGRoc2dAZ3JvdXAuY2FsZW5kYXIuZ29vZ2xlLmNvbQ&color=%23D50000" style="border-width:0" width="800" height="300" frameborder="0" scrolling="no"></iframe>